 The birth of babies with a low weight is another concern linked to the gum disease.
-According to findings on the effects of oral infection during the show, it causes swelling or inflammations and these can cause complications during pregnancy or delivery.
+According to findings on the effects of oral infection during pregnancy, it causes swelling or inflammations and these can cause complications during pregnancy or delivery.
 It can have the baby born with a low weight or a preterm birth.
 Moreover, the body may start a natural response to the inflammation producing inflammatory chemicals that may cause the amniotic sac to rupture.
-A research was done that estimate around 15% of cases of premature births were associated with the periodontal disease affecting the amniotic fluid and sac.
+Research was done that estimates around 15% of cases of premature births were associated with the periodontal disease affecting the amniotic fluid and sac.

 Oral cancer which is ranked as the sixth deadliest cancer in the world is yet another big health issue associated with gum disease and poor oral health.
 Over 30,000 cases of oral cancer are diagnosed yearly, and around 40% of these result in death.
 According to statistics, a person battling with this cancer dies ever hour; this makes it deadlier than skin, Hodgkin’s lymphoma, thyroid, and cervical cancers.